 Why Simple Sprains become Problem Ankles, and How To Tackle Them (So to Speak)…

-Generally ankle sprains are caused by rolling over the ankle during some kind of activity…whether it be running, walking, hiking; a game of rugby, tennis, or soccer; or simply taking a stroll on the beach!
+Generally, ankle sprains are caused by rolling over the ankle during some kind of activity…whether it is running, walking, hiking; a game of rugby, tennis, or soccer; or simply taking a stroll on the beach!

 Most often the ankle rolls inwards (known as an inversion ankle sprain), due to the relative instability of the lateral (outside) joint and weakness of the lateral ligaments compared to the much stronger ligament on the inside of the ankle.

 Over the years, the term “Ankle sprain” has become synonymous with the term “inversion ankle sprain”, implying a rather benign injury to the lateral ligaments.

 Unfortunately, this is not always the case.
 Severe ankle sprains can be associated with ligament and/or tendon rupture or tearing, as well as fractures to the various bony elements which comprise this small but ever so important joint.

 Even in the very best scenario when the injury is localized to the lateral ligaments, inadequate rehabilitation can lead to prolonged symptoms, suboptimal sporting performance, and a high risk of re-occurrence.
 When pain persists and reoccurs in an injured ankle, we call it a Problem Ankle.

 Thus we are presented with two essential requirements in preventing the development of a Problem Ankle: